Satya968/MoodSense/README.md

 ---

+## 📄 **License & Ethical Considerations**

+This project is developed for research and clinical applications in addiction recovery.
+All data handling follows privacy protection guidelines, and the system is designed to complement, not replace, professional medical care and counseling services.

 **Disclaimer**: MoodSense is a research tool designed to support addiction recovery efforts.
 It should not be used as the sole basis for clinical decisions and must be integrated with comprehensive professional treatment programs.

 ---

 *"Recovery is not a destination, but a journey.
-MoodSense provides the compass to navigate emotional landscapes with objective insight and professional support."*
+MoodSense provides the historical perspective to understand the emotional landscape of that journey with objective insight and professional support."*